envico801/clean-code-javascript/anki/README.md

 ##### Open/Closed Principle (OCP)

-As stated by Bertrand Meyer, "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification."
-What does that mean though?
-This principle basically states that you should allow users to add new functionalities without changing existing code.
+The Open/Closed Principle states that software entities should be open for extension but closed for modification.
+This means you should be able to add new functionality without changing existing code, typically achieved through inheritance and polymorphism.

 **Bad:**
 ```javascript
 class AjaxAdapter extends Adapter {
   constructor() {